FPGA-Research-Manchester/OrkhestraFPGAStream/docs/README.md

 X|f|G
 G|X|X

 So basically for the output we would have to place garbage on the second clashing integer position.
 That will shift the rest of the integers away from the clash.
 And this can be done for all 16 positions which is better than 4, which the method described in the end allows.
-And then you can do the clash checks again until the record is clash free.
+After you can do the clash checks again until the record is clash free.

 # How to get more duplication space?